Casey Candaele: Coaching career

 The Seattle Mariners hired Candaele as their first base coach during the 2015–16 offseason.
 After the 2017 season, he joined the Toronto Blue Jays organisation, initially manager of the High-A Dunedin Blue Jays on January 10, 2018.
 After one season in Dunedin, the organisation moved him to Low–A Vancouver Canadians.

 During the long offseason between the 2019 and 2021 seasons (no minor league seasons in 2020), the Blue Jays assigned Candaele as manager for their Triple–A club, the Buffalo Bisons, for the 2021 season.

 The Blue Jays promoted Candaele to become their major league bench coach on July 13, 2022.
 On November 30, it was announced that Candaele would return to Triple–A Buffalo as the club's manager for the 2023 season.
+On August 17, 2025, Candaele notched his 313th victory as manager of the Bisons, surpassing Marty Brown for the most wins of any manager in Bisons history.

 Nickname

 Houston Astros Hall of Fame announcer Milo Hamilton called Candaele "Mighty Mite" for his aggressive play despite his diminutive size.